-If you require a specific training course for OSHA compliance, Mazzella can assist you in creating a safe and reliable workplace.
+We provide lifting and rigging training in all types of environments to suit your needs!
+If you require a specific lifting or rigging training course for OSHA compliance for slings, hoists and/or rigging hardware, Mazzella can assist you in creating a safe and reliable workplace.

 Common Terms used in Rigging like Working Load Limit (WLL), Certificate of Test, Ultimate Strength, Design Factor, Center of Gravity